Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Experiments and Results

 \subsection{Multimodal Sound Source Composition}

-Since SSV2A accepts sound source prompts as vision, text, and audio, we can intuitively control its generation by (1) editing specific sound sources and (2) compositing sources across modalities.
+Since SS2A accepts sound source prompts as vision, text, and audio, we can intuitively control its generation by (1) editing specific sound sources and (2) compositing sources across modalities.
 We term this novel generation control scheme Multimodal Sound Source Composition.
-We showcase four visually-related composition scenarios in \cref{fig:compose_scene}.
-The composition results are best experienced via our website at \href{https://ssv2a.github.io/SSV2A-demo}{https://ssv2a.github.io/SSV2A-demo}.
+We show four visually-related composition scenarios in \cref{fig:compose_scene}.
+The composition results are best experienced via our website.

-\paragraph{Visual Composition.} SSV2A can generate realistic audio by composing visual sound sources.
+\textbf{Visual Composition.} SS2A can generate realistic audio by composing visual sound sources.
 The result respects the supplied sources to render a convincing audio scene.
 For instance, we can synthesize a ``motorbike riders laughing" audio from pictures of a motorbike and a laughing man.

-\paragraph{Visual-Text Composition.} SSV2A can further control the V2A generation with textual semantics.
+\textbf{Visual-Text Composition.} SS2A can further control the V2A generation with textual semantics.
 For example, we can supply a ``motorbike" image and obtain a seaside riding audio with the text prompt ``seaside".

-\paragraph{Visual-Audio Composition.} We can achieve a similar style control with audio semantics.
+\textbf{Visual-Audio Composition.} We can achieve a similar style control with audio semantics.
 For example, we can accompany a ``boat pier" image with a ``talking" audio to synthesize audio of a busy pier.

-\paragraph{Visual-Text-Audio Composition.} Putting it altogether, we can synthesize audio with all three modalities involved.
-To test this feature, we have successfully produced a ``coastline motorcycle racing" audio with a motorcycle image, a ``crowd cheering" text, and a ``beach" audio.
+\textbf{Visual-Text-Audio Composition.} We can synthesize audio with all three modalities involved.
+We have successfully produced a ``coastline motorcycle racing" audio with a motorcycle image, a ``crowd cheering" text, and a ``beach" audio.